 How do women protect themselves against this?

-Um I uh you know, I know if you're at a party, if you put your drink down, don't go back to that drink, for example.
+You know, I know if you're at a party, if you put your drink down, don't go back to that drink, for example, advice that is always given out.

 But how do women protect themselves from these kinds of predators?

-What they have to realize is that, and I talk about this in the book Sheep No More, is that women uh or anybody that could be uh a uh a prey for these predators, it's no different than the plains of Africa where you have the gazelles and things at the watering hole.
+What they have to realize is that, and I talk about this in the book sheet no more, is that women or anybody that could be a prey for these predators?

-So you have to forward think it, think where you could be a uh a target by these predators, whether it's at work or in a club, and sometimes something is simple as changing uh the way you do things like when you hold your drink, I just set it down, but if you hold your drink that you have your hand over the top of the drink.
+And sometimes something as simple as changing the way you do things, like when you hold your drink, I just set it down, but if you hold your drink, that you have your hand over the top of the drink.

 How common was this when you were in the FBI?

-Um I I know I've read about this many times in the past.
+I know I've read about this many times in the past.

-Well, most of the cases that you're gonna get where this happens, it's not it's not gonna be an FBI case, it's gonna be a state or local case.
+Well, most of the cases that you're going to get where this happens, it's not going to be an FBI case.

-But let me tell you, Sean, every day, every day in any city in the world, not just in the United States, in the world, small towns, it happens.
+Every day in any city in the world, not just in the United States, in the world.

-I know I've heard the name a million times.
+I know, I've heard the name a million times.

 I don't even know what it is.